What is social listening?

 Manual social listening

-Then Python or R scripts can be written to analyse data.
-The insights obtained can be visualised in a report or a dashboard.
+Manual social listening is often used by Data Scientists, because it involves programming.
+With Python or R, scripts can be written to analyse the data.
+The insights obtained can be visualised in a report or dashboard.

 Social listening using a tool

+With a tool, the above is taken care of for you and you can often get started with social listening very quickly.
 A disadvantage of a social listening tool is that it does not always have all the analysis techniques you have in mind.
 It is also sometimes unclear which models the tool uses to perform an analysis.
 We sometimes see that the sentiment analysis of a paid tool often does not work well.
 For example, the sentence "I like data, but hate programming" is given an unjustified negative sentiment.
 Unfortunately, because we don't have access to the code behind the model, we can't figure out what's going wrong.

 If an analysis technique is missing or does not show the desired results, you can also choose to set up that part yourself.
 Then the basics – collecting data and less complex analyses – will already be done for you and Data Scientists can get to work with more advanced analyses.
 If you need help determining the right approach for your goals and questions, please contact us.